kurator-dev/kurator/docs/proposals/backup/backup.md

 By integrating Velero, we aim to minimize this risk, but it's essential to have regular checks and validations.

 - **Version Compatibility**
-As mentioned, different versions of Velero have different fields.
-There's a risk of compatibility issues if clusters are running different versions.
-It's crucial to ensure all clusters run a supported version of Velero.
-The most recent version of Velero is 1.12, and it has been tested exclusively with versions ranging from 1.25.7 to 1.27.3.
+It is recommended that users use a newer version of Kubernetes, as older versions are not tested with Velero.
+For example, in the latest version of Velero, versions prior to 1.25 have not been tested.

 - **Resource Limitations**
 Intensive backup operations might strain the resources of the OSS or the clusters.